-- Season/Temperature.
-If you’re having a baby in the spring and plan on spending the summer at the pool with your children, you’ll want to get a really lightweight cover like the Bebe Au Lait Muslin cover instead of a scarf or poncho.
+If you’re having a baby in the spring and plan on spending the summer at the pool with your children, the best nursing cover for summer is a really lightweight cover like the Bebe Au Lait Muslin cover instead of a scarf or poncho.

 If you are really nervous about exposing anything normally covered by your shirt when you’re nursing or pumping, a poncho might be the best bet for you.

 If you are using the cover to nurse your baby (as opposed to pumping with it), think about whether your baby minds being covered while she eats.